Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Light component events selection and energy spectrum

 \subsection{Light component energy spectrum}

 The energy spectrum of the light component is calculated as:

-where $\Delta N_{S}(E)$ represents the number of selected light-like events within the energy bin $\Delta E$. $T$ and $A_{eff}(E)$ represent the effective time and effective aperture, respectively.
+where $\Delta N_{S}(E)$ represents the number of selected light-like events within the energy bin $\Delta E$. $T \sim 900$ h and $A_{\text{eff}}(E) \sim$ 75,000 m$^{2}$sr denote the effective exposure time and effective aperture, respectively.
 Additionally, $\epsilon$ and $\eta$ denote the purity and selection efficiency for the light component, respectively.
-Figure~\ref{fig:hadronic} displays the resulting light-component energy spectrum, scaled by $E^{2.75}$, for energies between 0.16 and 13 PeV using different hadronic interaction models.
+Figure~\ref{fig:hadronic} shows the light component energy spectrum (scaled by $E^{2.75}$) in the range 0.16~–~13 PeV, as derived using different hadronic interaction models, and compares it with results from other experiments.
+The light component flux and associated errors are tabulated in Table~\ref{tab:light}.